 Thank you for your interest in graduate studies in Civil Engineering at the University of New Hampshire!

-The Department of Civil Engineering offers graduate students an ideal blend of excellent graduate-level courses, cutting-edge research projects, and graduate student life within a moderately-sized graduate program.
+The Department of Civil and Environmental Engineering offers graduate students an ideal blend of excellent graduate-level courses, cutting-edge research projects, and graduate student life within a moderately-sized graduate program.
 You'll find that we have dedicated professors here who value teaching in the classroom, the laboratory, and out in the field.

 If you're visiting this webpage, there's a good chance your thinking of applying here.
 Have a look around at our requirements, courses, our programs, and our people.
 If UNH looks like a good place for you, click here to find out more about applying to our program.